jonathanopalise/lotus-ste/README.md

 Insert the above floppy image, boot the virtual STE, start a race, and then enter the debugger.
 Enter the following commands to apply the patches:

 * `loadbin /path/to/0x76690.bin 0x76690`
+* `loadbin /path/to/0x7a2c0.bin 0x7a2c0`
+* `loadbin /path/to/0x7a2dc.bin 0x7a2dc`
+* `loadbin /path/to/0x7a3b0.bin 0x7a3b0`
 * `loadbin /path/to/0x80000.bin 0x80000`

+`/path/to` in the above commands represents the directory to which `bin` files have been assembled - normally the `bin` directory within the repository.

 Exit the debugger to see the STE enhancements in action - currently limited to an improved Blitter-based rendering of the road that runs a little slower than the standard method.